zenml-io/zenml-projects/zen-news-summarization/README.md

 pip install zennews
 ```

-The package comes equipped with the following set of key pieces:
+The package comes equipped with the following set of **key** pieces:

 - **The pipeline**: The `zen_news_pipeline` is the main pipeline in this
 workflow.
-In total, it features three separate steps, namely `collect`,
+In total, it features three steps, namely `collect`,
 `summarize` and `report`.
 The first step is responsible for collecting
-articles, the second step summarizes them and the last step creates a report and
+articles, the second step summarizes them, and the last step creates a
-posts it.
+report and posts it.
 - **The steps**: There is a concrete implementation for each step defined above.
   - For the `collect` step, we have the `bbc_news_source` which (on default)
   collects the top stories off of the BBC news feed and prepares `Article`